Jasonturnerj/WordX/README.md

 ## API

 WordX utilizes the Simple-SpellChecker API to validate the typed words.
-The API is integrated to ensure real-time feedback on the correctness of the words typed by the users.
-The backend of the app also features custom APIs for user authentication and leaderboard management.
+The API is integrated to ensure real-time feedback on the correctness of the words typed by the users
 ### API Endpoints

-- `POST /api/signup` - Creates a new user account
+- `POST /signup` - Creates a new user account
-- `POST /api/login` - Authenticates a user
+- `POST /login` - Authenticates a user
-- `POST /api/score` - Submits a user's score
+- `POST /score` - Submits a user's score
-- `GET /api/leaderboard` - Retrieves the top 10 scores
+- `GET /leaderboard` - Retrieves the top 10 scores

 ### Notes on the API